 The Empty Quarter

 The Empty Quarter is the largest uninterrupted desert in the world, stretching across a vast expanse of approximately 650,000 square kilometers.
-This immense sea of sand connects Saudi Arabia, Oman, and the UAE, and is renowned for its breathtaking, otherworldly landscapes.
+This immense sea of sand connects Saudi Arabia, Oman, and the United Arab Emirates, and is renowned for its otherworldly landscapes.
 Towering over this vast desert is Ramlat Jadilah in Oman, the world’s tallest sand dune, rising to staggering heights that challenge the imagination.